Preparing For Fatherhood: 15 Items Every New Dad Checklist Needs

 The fact is that not all of the prep work is self-evident.
 And much of it isn’t even covered in the baby books.
-What follows are 15 “must-dos” before the baby arrives — a list that will make the first few weeks back home more about gently coming to terms with a new reality than a gulag of stress and terror.
+Even our well-researched book Fatherhood is only able to cover some of the most pressing topics.
+What follows are 15 “must-dos” before the baby arrives — a checklist of survival tips for new dads that will make the first few weeks back home more about gently coming to terms with a new reality than a chamber of stress and terror.

 Resentment is how happy family time turns into a disaster — and that frequently does happen in the wake of a birth.
 Unfortunately, those first few weeks can be a breeding ground for resentment, particularly when tasks aren’t appropriately delegated.
-So it’s incredibly important that partners discuss who is going to do what when the baby arrives.
+Thus, one of the most critical tasks in preparing for fatherhood is to discuss who is going to do what when the baby arrives.

 For instance, parents should agree on who is changing diapers when.
 Who is getting up in the night for feedings (if using a bottle), and who will be tackling laundry and dishes.
 It’s fine to split these duties 50/50, but some couples prefer to get creative, with dad doing all weekend wakings and diaper changes, or taking on night duty.